ThatOneWanderingWeirdo/ThatOneWanderingWeirdo/README.md

 -------

-- 🔭 I’m currently a College student in Cybersecurity
+- 🔭 I’m currently a College student in Computer Science and Technical Communication
 - 🌱 I’m currently learning HTML and CSS
 - 💬 Ask me about discord bots (python) or the Pluralkit API!
 - 😄 Pronouns: They/them